peytoncordero/DRI25/html-css.md

 installations:
     - visual-studio-code:
         description: (Recommended) You can use any plain text editor, but for our purposes [Visual Studio Code](https://code.visualstudio.com/) ("VS Code") will be used.
+It is recommended that you also enable the [Live Server plugin](https://www.geeksforgeeks.org/how-to-enable-live-server-on-visual-studio-code/).

 readings:
     - "[Introduction: Promises and Perils of Digital History](http://chnm.gmu.edu/digitalhistory/introduction/)"